Historic Preservation Boot Camp

 - Understand the science behind breathable natural hydraulic lime.

 - Be aware of proper wall preparation to safely remove existing mortar and rake and clean joints without damaging the surrounding stone or brick.

 - Know how to mix, place, and cure lime mortar properly.

 - Be able to fill, repoint, tool, texture, and brush mortar joints to simulate simple pointing profiles.

-- Realize when and how to clean historic masonry.
+- Know how and when to clean historic masonry.

 - Appreciate how to seamlessly tie in masonry repair work to create a unified surface.